 - Chapter 3.
 Commission meetings (annual & intersessional).
-Increase this chapter to cover the expenses of two intersessional meetings and the full costs of the annual meeting of the Commission (€1,300,000.00).
+Increase this chapter to cover the expenses of two intersessional meetings and the full costs of the annual meeting of the Commission (€1,400,000.00).

-The inclusion of the total costs for holding two intersessional meetings and the annual meeting, would correspond to a 30% increase for 2023, rather than the 5% submitted for approval.
-The Secretariat requests that the Commission establish measures to cover these costs in 2023, since this cost cannot be financed through the Working Capital Fund.
+The inclusion of the total costs for holding two intersessional meetings and the annual meeting, would correspond to a 23.99% increase for 2024, rather than the 7.03% submitted for approval.
+The Secretariat requests that the Commission establish measures to cover these costs as soon as possible, starting in 2024, since this cost cannot be financed through the Working Capital Fund.

 - Chapter 8.g.
 Scientific meetings (including SCRS).
-Increase this chapter to cover the expenses for holding the Species Groups Meetings outside of the Secretariat (€80,000.00).
+Increase this chapter to cover all expenses for holding the Species Groups and SCRS meetings outside of the Secretariat (€120,000.00).
+The Secretariat has requested €90,000.00 for 2024. - Chapter 11.
+Strategic Research Fund Increase this chapter to cover all the activities required by the SCRS.